LeeMajiors/LeeMajiors/README.md

 <h1 align="left">Hi 👋🏿, I'm Emir</h1>
-<h4 align="left">I'm a passionate Software Engineer with a strong commitment to delving deep into programming and technology to gain a comprehensive understanding.
+<h4 align="left">I'm a passionate FullStack Developer with a strong commitment to delving deep into programming and technology to gain a comprehensive understanding.
 My enthusiasm leads me to continuously explore new technologies and leverage them to solve real-world challenges.
 Despite being relatively new in this field, I actively engage in guiding and mentoring fellow newcomers.
 Currently, I am dedicated to expanding my skills in backend development using Javascript.
 I am eager to acquire hands-on experience in a dynamic and demanding work environment where I can actively contribute to the organization's growth.
 My approach involves taking ownership of tasks and projects, and I consistently maintain a positive and enthusiastic outlook in all my endeavors.

 Why the suit?
 I’m a Menswear designer & a bespoke suit maker.